IliyanAntov/HackTues365/README.md

 ## Game Rules And Tutorial

 Work with a partner to defuse the bomb.
-On of the two players should only look at the instructions while the other is defusing the bomb.
+One of the two players should only look at the instructions while the other one is defusing the bomb.
 Adhere to the time limit otherwise the bomb explodes.

 Have fun!

 ## How do I play?

-v
-Connect your **Arduino** board the PC and the start the Generator app.
+Connect your **Arduino** board the PC and then start the Generator app.
 Click **Generate** and wait for the instructions to upload.
 You can then disconnect the board and start playing the game.